alliemeetsfungi/QIIME2_Help/README.md

   --o-denoising-stats path/to/results/directory/denoising-stats.qza \
   --verbose
 ```

-<br><br>Convert feature table Qiime2 artifact (feature-table.qza) into visualization file (feature-table.qzv)
+Convert feature table Qiime2 artifact (feature-table.qza) into visualization file (feature-table.qzv).
 ```
 qiime feature-table summarize \
   --i-table path/to/results/directory/feature-table.qza \
   --o-visualization path/to/results/directory/feature-table.qzv
 ```
-Record the number of samples, features, and total frequency (reads)
+Upload to the Qiime2 Viewer and record the number of samples, features, and total frequency (reads) present for this test.
-<br><br>Convert representative sequences Qiime2 artifcat (feature-rep-seqs.qza) into a visualization file (feature-rep-seqs.qzv)
+<br><br>Convert representative sequences Qiime2 artifcat (feature-rep-seqs.qza) into a visualization file (feature-rep-seqs.qzv).
 ```
 qiime feature-table tabulate-seqs \
   --i-data path/to/results/directory/feature-rep-seqs.qza \
   --o-visualization path/to/results/directory/feature-rep-seqs.qzv
 ```
-Record sequence count (features), and sequence length statistics.
+Now upload this .qzv file onto the Qiime2 Viewer and record sequence count (features), and sequence length statistics.
-<br>Additionally, you can download a .fasta file containing the sequence associated with each feature detected.
+<br>Here, you can also download a .fasta file containing the sequence associated with each feature detected if desired, but this is also exported later on.
 <br><br>Convert denoising statistics Qiime2 artifact (denoising-stats.qza) into visualization file (denoising-stats.qzv)
 ```
 qiime metadata tabulate \
   --m-input-file path/to/results/directory/denoising-stats.qza \
   --o-visualization path/to/results/directory/denoising-stats.qzv
 ```
-This table summarizes each samples sequencing reads that were able to pass the cleaning steps performed in DADA2.
+This table summarizes the sequencing reads for each sample that were able to pass the cleaning steps performed in DADA2.
 <br>Record how many samples were able to retain an acceptable amount (atleast 25%) of their reads.
 Additionally, you can download the entire table for referencing later.
 <br><ins>Test 2: Trim sequences based on read quality</ins>
 Based on the quality plots produced in STEP 3 (post primer trimming paired-end sequences) set truncation length based on where the quality score begins to abrubtly drop below 20.
 ```